Perl-Apollo/oshun/README.md

 int sub num (str $name) {...}
 ```

-That's much clearer, but if `int()` is a function in this namespace, I imagine
+That's much clearer, but if `&int` is a function in this namespace, I imagine
 that's going to create all sorts of parsing problems (not to mention that this
 will likely confict with existing code).
 We could do this: